Troutman Sanders and Pepper Hamilton have agreed to merge effective April 1, 2020.

-Richard P. Eckman is a partner in the Wilmington office of Pepper Hamilton LLP and from 2003 to 2015 was chairman of the firm’s Financial Services Practice Group.
+Richard P. Eckman is of counsel in the Wilmington office of Pepper Hamilton LLP and from 2003 to 2015 was chairman of the firm’s Financial Services Practice Group.

 Mr. Eckman’s transactional practice focuses on representing financial institutions, corporations and other entities in complex financing transactions, including asset securitizations and other lending and venture transactions.